 - There are intimate details that only you are privileged to know; never violate confidentiality.

-- Carefully spar with your partner to work out differences during conflict.
+- Carefully spar with your partner to work out differences during the conflict.

 - When bringing a complaint, be careful not to go over the line to criticism.